 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQC7zdjwd6UIUJ5t4YnXNi6yhdHgrvIV2xgjvJ3592wd1Hzmnta4dau7yOIxQDU7/oNIr6DIskuIUii5ruGi4YZpIwB/AWGrn/uWb+FXJFiQHMZq9rCFcqtZXT0fyzKiSNkblV4F1RaPQJRvxfSUsSQ3jJU3FX8CF1c4R40CiBKkSHM8uavVIIESzgIHRiWVxkL9F6SKzg8GeTctJaAa3W+q1F1T60OKYmzH3OLdA37ZNmkm1CYWa8SF0JjOszxOnPwhfQ49P5r+rftXRFLz/7hGJ8CnUyzErSiUdUKNknUAB+w4KEZshQSNuiken0+GKqIw83dWWSyjiJJigcyDez2s+3AqDLHPG45NoBEXuBXjPQ9C08hokVyKlbzd/P2qvcnzUT5S6zTuaYOW+50+fiXeYkJlEoYYxoGRVx6FFdFqWyJx5UyaDv7QY3iQH0qct1iq9XGXMhBxIecIAEPUwF8nOp15in8L+5UIFMiNnihztTAXysc+8xvVwbuRlQIeR/E= ansible-generated on fvj-kinstagit

-Paste your SSH public key into the Key field.
+Click Add new key and paste your SSH public key into the Key field.
 The Title field should auto-populate with a name, but feel free to change it if you’d like.
 GitLab also allows you to set an expiration date for the SSH key.
 This option is useful if you invalidate and rotate SSH keys as part of your infrastructure security protocol.
 If you don’t, feel free to leave the Expires at field blank.

 After double-checking your configuration, click Add key to finalize the process.